The truck’s purpose has not changed much, as hauling goods is a utility that is crucial for both commercial and recreational purposes.

 Air doesn’t only control your ride height.
 Armed with an onboard compressor, you can inflate and deflate as the trail demands.
 The R1T makes quick work of raft inflation once you’ve reached camp or bicycle tube changes at the trailhead.

-Behind each wheel is a 200 horsepower independent torque vectoring electric motor that puts power where you need it, when you need it.
-In fact, the independent motor design offers specific capabilities not yet offered in any offroad vehicle.
+Behind each wheel is a 200 horsepower independent torque vectoring electric motor that puts power where you need it when you need it.
+The independent motor design offers specific capabilities not yet offered in any offroad vehicle.

 No one-tire-fires, only pure traction.